egemenimre/satmad/docs/propagation/tle_storage.md

 filtered_list_sma_2 = tle_storage.filter_by_func(TleFilterParams.TLE, tle_filter)
 ```

-Note that, `TleFilterParams.TLE` is available for `filter_by_func` method only, as the behaviour with an entire TLE is not well defined with `filter_by_value` and `filter_by_range` methods.
+Note that, `TleFilterParams.TLE` is available for `filter_by_func` method only, as the behaviour with an entire TLE is not well-defined with `filter_by_value` and `filter_by_range` methods.

 ## Lists of TLEs of the Same Satellite: {py:class}`.TleTimeSeries`

-A specific class :class:`.TleTimeSeries` exists to store the multiple TLEs from a single satellite with time ordering (epoch values).
+A specific class {py:class}`.TleTimeSeries` exists to store the multiple TLEs from a single satellite with time ordering (epoch values).
 This is particularly useful to plot the orbit or to feed it to a propagator to propagate the satellite orbit through multiple TLEs.
 The ideal way to initialise it is to initialise a `TleStorage` from a file or another source and then filter for a single orbit.

 The code below initialises a `TleStorage` from a file and filters for the satellites with the catalogue number `37791`.